 Freedom to Assemble with Like-Minded People

 In the wake of George Floyd’s death there have been plenty of protests and counter protests.
 According to an ACLED (The Armed Conflict Location & Event Data Project) study (see here), most Black Lives Matter protests have been peaceful: “In more than 93% of all demonstrations connected to the movement, demonstrators have not engaged in violence or destructive activity.
 Peaceful protests are reported in over 2,400 distinct locations around the country.
 Violent demonstrations, meanwhile, have been limited to fewer than 220 locations —under 10% of the areas that experienced peaceful protests.
 In many urban areas like Portland, Oregon, for example, which has seen sustained unrest since Floyd’s killing, violent demonstrations are largely confined to specific blocks, rather than dispersed throughout the city.”
 Plenty of counter-protests have been peaceful as well.
 However, there have plenty of incidents where protestors on both sides have been unjustly attacked, killed, and even murdered despite the fact that they were not violating the harm principle.
 And there has been plenty of theft, arson, looting, and overall destruction as well.
 As a result, many feel unsafe and are discouraged from participating.
+Indeed, there have been over 100 incidents of people protesting George Floyd’s death being attacked by cars.
+These attacks have resulted in many injuries and, as of June 2021, at least three fatalities (see here and here).
 And this discouragement can take legal forms as well.
 For example, according to an AP news article, “Tennessee protesters will face harsher penalties, including losing the right to vote, for breaking certain laws during demonstrations under a law enacted by Gov. Bill Lee.
 The Republican governor quietly signed off on the bill Thursday.”
 The ACLU’s response is included in the article: “We are very disappointed in Governor Lee’s decision to sign this bill, which chills free speech, undermines criminal justice reform and fails to address the very issues of racial justice and police violence raised by the protesters who are being targeted,” ACLU of Tennessee Executive Director Hedy Weinberg said in a statement.
 “While the governor often speaks about sentencing reform, this bill contradicts those words and wastes valuable taxpayer funds to severely criminalize dissent.”

 This all goes to show how Mill’s third category of liberty, the freedom to assemble with like minded people as long as the harm principle is not violated, can indeed be compromised in more ways than one.
 Again, Mill offers us a framework to assess such compromises and argue why we think they are contrary to liberty.
 These arguments can easily draw upon the other two areas of liberty.
 After all, freedom of assembly can be critical to both the pursuit of happiness with others and to the freedom of thought and discussion required for pursuing truth.